 - The second method is to multiply only your years of active service at the time of your retirement by 2.5% by your base pay or the average of highest 36 months of active duty pay at the time of retirement.

 - The third method applies to you if you were eligible to retire/transfer under any other law.
 DFAS will compute your entitlements using both methods above, and use the one which results in the greatest amount of retired pay.
-If you desire that another method be used, you may request (in writing) that the other method be used.
+If you desire that another method is used, you may request it in writing.

 The difference between temporary and permanent disability is the stability of the medical condition.
-If your condition is not deemed "stable" by the PEB, they will recommend you be placed on the TDRL (temporary disability retirement list).
-When on the TDRL, you are subject to reevaluation every 18 months and limited to 5 years max on the TDRL.
-At the 5 year point, if not sooner during a re-eval, you are removed from the TDRL and either found fit; permanently retired, or discharged with severance pay.
+If your condition is not deemed "stable," you may be placed on the TDRL (temporary disability retirement list).
+When on the TDRL, you are subject to reevaluation every 18 months and limited to five years max on the TDRL.
+At the five year point, if not sooner during a re-eval, you are removed from the TDRL and either found fit, permanently retired, or discharged with severance pay.

 Don't confuse VA Disability Compensation with Military Disability Retirement Pay.
 They are two separate animals.
 The VA uses completely different standards for determining service-connected disability than the military uses for its disability retirement system.

 All retiring members who believe they have a service-connected disability can apply for VA benefits prior to, or after retirement.
-(In some cases, before retirement, military personnel offices may even help you apply).
 If you are eligible, a service-connected disability is established.
 While you are required to relinquish military retirement pay on a $1 to $1 ratio in order to receive VA Disability pay, the following benefits accrue as a result of VA compensation: